- Top Rated New York City Divorce Attorney

 - Other factors considered “just and proper” by the divorce court.

-Besides the factors listed above, the court also considers what each spouse is likely to lose after the divorce, such as health benefits, pension rights, and interest in an inheritance.
+Besides the factors listed above, the the family court often also considers what each spouse is likely to lose after the divorce, such as health benefits, pension rights, and interest in an inheritance.
 Future losses in terms of taxes are evaluated too.

 What Happens to the House?